Third front: Why it would derail in Telangana, AP

 Both Chandrababu Naidu and K Chandrasekhar Rao have opposed the inclusion of the Congress.
 Rao even made this point clear when he met with former Jharkhand chief minister, Hemant Soren to discuss the third front.

 Rao has had several run-ins with the Congress in recent times.
-In 2014, he had assured the Congress of an alliance, but went the other way in the last moment.
+In 2014, he had assured the Congress of an alliance but went the other way in the last moment.
 Recently after the expulsion of two Congress MLAs and the suspension of all Congress MLAs and MLCs from the House, the two parties have been in a constant state of war.

 OneIndia News